-Computer Science and Language (CSL)Course Structure
+Computer Science, Linguistics and a Language (CSLL)Course Structure

-The components of CSL
+The components of CSLL

 Below the contents of these components are briefly sketched.
 Refer to the menu items to the left to go to more detailed year-by-year break down.